canweriotnow/octopress/source/_posts/2012-05-08-simplicity.markdown

 categories:
 ---

+### Machine Beauty

 In his essay [Machine Beauty](http://www.goodreads.com/book/show/107615.Machine_Beauty), David Gelernter defines "machine beauty" as an inspired mating of simplicity and power.
 In software, I think this is also what we mean when we talk about "elegance."

 {% img http://photo.goodreads.com/books/1171573120l/107615.jpg 250 %}

 The Dijkstra quote that serves as a tagline for this blog is actually truncated; the full quote reads:

-{% blockquote Edsgar Dijkstra %}
-"Elegance is not a dispensable luxury but a quality that decides between success and failure."
+> Elegance is not a dispensable luxury but a quality that decides between success and failure.
-{% endblockquote %}

 This is not (necessarily) an economic truth; few people would describe any product from Microsoft as elegant, but they have been economically successful.
 However, the painful experience of using Microsoft software, the unreliability of both systems and applications, the general clunkiness of Windows applications, indicates that the software here is indeed a failure.

 Software is a failure when it becomes an obstacle to productivity rather than an aid to it; when you must serve the compiler (or interpreter) rather than the compiler serving you (think Java boilerplate).
 From an end-user standpoint, the failure comes when the interface imposes unnatural workflows and ceremony that interrupts the natural flow of completing a task.

+### Simplicity Matters

 One of the most interesting (inspiring?) talks at [RailsConf](http://railsconf2012.com/) this year was Rich Hickey's keynote entitled "Simplicity Matters".
 Here's the video, you should watch it: